"No wonder the selfish individual is often willing to break a covenant in order to fix an appetite." - Neal A. Maxwell

 Now I don’t think that in our day and time we need to physically prop up our leaders when they are weak, but then again…

 After witnessing this dramatic moment, I was immediately taken back in my mind to the story of Aaron and Hur and I understood the power of sustaining.
-In fact, implied in the word “sustain” by definition is the idea of being a foundation, to maintain, to hold, to keep from falling, etc. Implied is the duty that we may be needed to prop up an individual capable of falling or being shaken.
+In fact, implied in the word “sustain” by definition is the idea of being a foundation, to maintain, to hold, to keep from falling, etc.

-We err, if we assume that those in positions of duty must deliver perfection without help from us.
+We err, if we assume that those in positions of authority must deliver perfection without help from us.
 We often expect the impossible, criticize them as they buckle under the weight of their calling and look to the next imperfect soul with high hopes.

 God expects us to work with who we have as long as who we have is willing.
-It is with our sustaining support, that we all win together.
+It is with our sustaining support, that we all win together!